jccrosby/smart-ai-adoption/slides.md

 ## An Iterative Process for Smart Adoption

 <!--
-The L.E.A.P.
+Which leads hme to the L.E.A.P.
 Framework

-1. The six core principles, lead me to the framework I'd like ot share - LEAP
+1. The six core principles, are encompassed in "four-ish" steps
-2. It's "four-ish" steps that
+2. These steps
    1. Focus on maximizing value while mitigating risks.
    2. Encourage iterative progress and critical evaluation.
-   3. Emphasize measurement and learning from _successes_ AND _failures_.
+   3. Emphasize measurement and learning from both _successes_ AND _failures_.

-   4. And provides a sustainable and flexible process that can
+LEAP provides a sustainable and flexible process that can
-      1. Be applied at any level of an organization
+   - Be applied to any level of an organization
-      2. Adapted to fit specific needs.
+   - and be adapted to fit specific needs

-In short, It's a structured, repeatable way to help navigate AI adoption.
+In short, it's a structured, repeatable way to help navigate AI adoption.

-Let's break down the specific steps.
+Let's take a look at the steps.
 -->

 ---